 The four key concepts for the GRI Standards are listed in the GRI 1: Foundation 2021 document:

-The GRI Standards also identifies eight reporting principles that are essential for high-quality sustainability reporting.
-These principles, listed below, guide the quality and presentation of the reported information.
+The GRI Standards also identify eight reporting principles that guide the quality and presentation of the reported information.
 Specific guidance on application of said principles is included in the GRI 1, as well as some suggested best practices for reporting.

-The GRI Standards are aligned with intergovernmental instruments, such as the UN Guiding Principles on Business and Human Rights, the ILO conventions, and the OECD Guidelines for Multinational Enterprises.
+The GRI Standards are aligned with the UN Guiding Principles on Business and Human Rights, the ILO conventions, and the OECD Guidelines for Multinational Enterprises.

-Thus, organizations can use the GRI Standards as a blueprint for applying the aforementioned instruments, as well as for reporting out on progress towards the UN Sustainable Development Goals (SDGs).
-GRI developed guidance SDG integration after the 2030 Agenda for Sustainable Development.
+Thus, organisations can use the GRI Standards for reporting out on progress towards the UN Sustainable Development Goals (SDGs).
+GRI developed guidance for alignment with SDGs after the 2030 Agenda for Sustainable Development.

-Moreover, the GRI Standards are compatible with standards, frameworks, and initiatives issued by other organizations.
+Moreover, the GRI Standards are compatible with standards, frameworks, and initiatives issued by other organisations.

-This page links the 2016 version of the Universal Standards (not yet updated for the revised Universal Standards) with related sustainability initiatives such as the SDGs, the SASB Standards, BLab Impact Assessment, the Carbon Disclosure Project (CDP), and more.
+This page links the 2016 version of the Universal Standards with related sustainability initiatives such as the SDGs, the SASB Standards, BLab Impact Assessment, the Carbon Disclosure Project (CDP), to name a few.

 Their website includes an FAQ for general questions, a GRI content index template, and an inventory of certified software partners by country, among other resources.

-Moreover, as the GRI Standards are marketed as a free public good, the tools mentioned here are available on the GRI website at no cost (at this time, resources are mainly available in English).
+Moreover, as the GRI Standards are marketed as a free public good, the tools are available in the public domain free of cost and usually in English language.

 GRI certification processes are also available to third party software or tool providers who want to be GRI-approved, along with a document on GRI’s pricing policy for certification.

-The GRI Standards are widely recognized in the sustainability field, as well as specifically incorporated into other third-party sustainability assessments, such as Ecovadis.
+The GRI Standards are widely recognised in the sustainability field, as well as specifically incorporated into other third-party sustainability assessments, such as Ecovadis.

 Thus, information that is gathered and presented in accordance with the GRI Standards will likely garner high sustainability ratings.

-Potential benefits of using the GRI Standards are positive company reputation and increased stakeholder satisfaction.
+Potential benefits of using the GRI Standards are improved credibility of the organisation and satisfaction of stakeholders plus shareholders.

-For instance, a 2017 joint study by the Government & Accountability Institute and Baruch College/CUNY found that out of 572 total companies, the 481 companies that utilized the GRI Standards scored higher on information quality and degree of verification of ESG disclosure than the 91 counterparts who did not use the Standards.
+For instance, a 2017 joint study by the Government & Accountability Institute and Baruch College, City University of New York found that out of 572 total companies, the 481 companies that utilised the GRI Standards scored higher on information quality and degree of verification of ESG disclosure than the 91 counterparts who did not use the Standards.

 Applying the GRI Standards to sustainability reporting also helps companies gain a deeper understanding of their material issues, as the Standards provide a blueprint for high-quality data collection and thorough reporting.